 - 10.1 Scholastic Standing Committee.
 This committee shall be appointed in accordance with requirements set forth in the University Manual.
-The membership shall comprise the dean of the college or his/her designee and two faculty members of the college, appointed by the dean.
-This committee shall function as prescribed by the Manual (See: University Manual Sections 4.50.10; and 8.24.10 to 8.25.18). - 10.2 Affirmative Action Committee. - 10.2.1 Charge.
-The Affirmative Action Committee shall develop and advise on the implementation of an affirmative action plan for the entire college.
-The plan shall be based on the Affirmative Action Plan for the University and shall not conflict with the University Plan in any way.
-The committee shall also maintain liaison with the Equity Council.
-The Dean shall assert active leadership in coordinating departmental efforts (See University Manual Sections 2.91.10 and 5.36.10) - 10.2.2 Membership.
-The Affirmative Action Committee shall be composed of at least three members of the faculty appointed by the Dean subject to approval by the Vice President for Academic Affairs in consultation with the Affirmative Action Officer of the University.
-The committee should include, whenever possible, minorities and women.
-The committee shall elect its own chairperson at the beginning of each academic year.
+The membership shall comprise the Dean of the College or his or her designee and two faculty members of the college, appointed by the Dean.
+This committee shall function as prescribed by the Manual (See: University Manual Sections 4.50.10; and 8.24.10 to 8.25.18). - 10.2 Diversity Committee. - 10.2.1 Charge.
+SECTION LEFT BLANK (See University Manual Sections 2.91.10 and 5.36.10) - 10.2.2 Membership.
+SECTION LEFT BLANK undergraduate and/or graduate courses, curricula, and major programs of study.
+(See University Manual Section 4-50-10 and University Manual Chapter 8, Part III).